stevebus/unrealdemo/docs/simulate-iot-devices.md

 You will see temperature data first, then likely airflow.
 Those are sent randomly between 30-60 seconds by default.
 Lighting and Occupancy is sent less frequently, so it should be a few more minute before they are sent.

-You are now ready to return to the Unreal app and see the data changing live in your 3D environment.
+You are now ready to return to the Unreal app and see the data changing live in your 3D environment when you play the game.